Barks Canyon Wall Rock Climbing

 Park at the Peralta trailhead.
 Take the Bluff Springs Trail for about 1.5 miles over a ridge and into Bark Canyon.
 Turn left and scramble up the climbers trail to the base of the cliff.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Barks Canyon Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Barks Canyon Wall:

 Big Bruno 5.9 5c 17 VI 17 HVS 5a Trad, 4 pitches, 300'